Events

 Come celebrate World Migratory Bird Day and Global Big Day with us!

-Please wear weather appropriate clothing and your Nature Moncton nametag (if you have one), and bring your binoculars.
+Please wear weather0appropriate clothing and your Nature Moncton nametag (if you have one), and bring your binoculars.
 Extra pairs of binoculars will be available to borrow if needed.

 May 14 Movie Night